 Unfortunately, most of the coffee farms had been neglected, and they were overrun with outside vegetation.
 Not only that, but farmers were also drawn to more lucrative harvests.
 Crops, such as rubber trees and cocoa plants, were more profitable and took most of the labor away from ailing coffee farms.

-Other issues such as infrastructure issues and the wariness to invest in planting and process technologies also took its toll.
+Other issues such as infrastructure issues and the wariness to invest in planting and process technologies also took their toll.
 Liberia has never regained itself as a leader in Liberica bean growth.
 Instead, farmers turned to more profitable pursuits or continued with the more sought-after Robusta bean.

 Current Harvest Locations